 Learning the warning signs of suicide could save someone’s life.
 While an individual may not be experiencing all of these warning signs, most will experience more than one and for an extended period of time.
 Some are obvious while some are more subtle, so it’s important to know what to look for and what to do next if you do notice these behaviors in someone you care about.
 With each of these warning signs, watch for a change from the individual’s typical behavior.

-You may notice them withdrawing from previously enjoyed activities or friends.
+You may notice them being disengaged from previously enjoyed activities or friends.

 They may begin sleeping too much or too little.